 My compositional research focuses on the integration of a cultural multiplicity into a language which invokes the European classical canon while challenging it.
 Earlier stages of my career - folk musician, orchestral player, harmony teacher, language instructor in Japan – provide the background for a diversity in search of integration.
 My current technical explorations pursue harmonic processes that extend tonality in ways which are aurally traceable, rhythmic and textural schemes that promote continuity, and the use of standard instrumentations in such a way as to reflect the influence of electroacoustic and folkloric sonorities.

 Composer, professor of composition.
 Head of Music since January 2012.
+Degree Programme Director for the BMus/BA in Folk and Traditional Music.
+Acting Head of Research.
 Module leader for Contemporary Compositional Techniques, Specialist Study Composition (Major and Minor), Orchestration and Arranging.
 Leader of the music strand of the AHRC-funded project Northumbrian Exchanges.

 PhD (City), MMus (Liverpool), Licenciado (Universidad Católica de La Paz)